2020 is the year of COVID.

 I’m not sure I stated the obvious of how important it is for the relationship to allow space to breathe and grow.
 I focused more on the challenges of being able to do so.

 Nobody wants to feel controlled, not accepted for who they are, or smothered.
-To allow your partner space to breathe and grow is, to me, a sign of respect and trust; it is an authentic, heartfelt love for your beloved, allowing them space to identify what they need personally to become the best version of themselves they can be, with no strings attached.
+To allow your partner space to breathe and grow is, to me, a sign of maturity, respect and trust.
+This is an authentic, heartfelt love for your beloved, allowing them space to identify what they personally need to become the best version of themselves with no strings attached.

 The greatest gift you can give someone is the space to be his or herself…